MaxChip101/Pulse/README.md

 1. Download python from the Microsoft store

-2. Open https://bootstrap.pypa.io/get-pip.py and open the file's directory in the CMD
+2. Open https://bootstrap.pypa.io/get-pip.py and save the file's directory

+3. Open CMD and type python

-3. Paste "python get-pip.py" and press enter
+4. Type "python get-pip.py" and press enter

-4. After that is complete run "pip install requests"
+5. After that is complete run "pip install requests"

-5. run the pulse.py file any way you so choose
+6. Run the pulse.py file any way you so choose

 Written by MaxChip101 and Talleeenos69, 2022 - 2023